Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Fish in brushy areas, if you aren't getting snagged often, you aren't fishing where the fish are!

 Black crappie are intolerant of turbid waters and are nearly always found in the clearer lakes and streams in Iowa.
-It ranks common to abundant in the natural lakes and the backwater sloughs of the upper Mississippi River.
-It is a common resident in certain eastern Iowa rivers but rare in western streams.
-Most man-made recreational lakes contain black crappie, but their abundance depends greatly upon water clarity.
-Few lakes contain only one crappie species.
+It is common to abundant in the natural lakes and the backwater sloughs of the upper Mississippi River.
+It is common in certain eastern Iowa rivers but rare in western streams.
+Most man-made recreational lakes have black crappie, but their abundance depends upon water clarity.
+Few lakes have only one crappie species.

 Spawning requirements for black crappie are nearly the same as those of white crappie, but the nest size is slightly more shallow.
-The nest is usually constructed in 3 to 8 feet of water.
-Black crappie spawn at water temperatures of 58 to 64 degrees F. Fecundity of female black crappie may range up to 150,000 eggs, but 20,000 to 60,000 eggs are more the rule.
-Nests of both crappie species usually contain similar-sized egg masses.
+The nest is usually built in 3 to 8 feet of water.
+Black crappie spawn at water temperatures of 58 to 64 degrees F. Female black crappie may have up to 150,000 eggs, but 20,000 to 60,000 eggs are more common.
+Nests of both crappie species usually have similar-sized egg masses.

-Black crappie growth is somewhat less than that of white crappie, but they are heavier at the same length.
-The young attain body lengths of 2 to 3 inches in the first year of life and mature during the second or third year.
-Most of the black crappie caught by fishermen are 8 to 12 inches long, but occasionally very large, up to 4 pounds, specimens are caught.
+Black crappie growth is less than that of white crappie, but they are heavier at the same length.
+The young reach 2- to 3-inches long in the first year of life and mature during the second or third year.
+Most of the black crappie caught are 8- to 12-inches long, but occasionally very large, up to 4 pounds, fish are caught.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.